 The Structural Mass Spectrometry and Proteomics Unit was created late 2012.
-It is part of the CNRS UMR3528 ” Structural biology of cellular processes and infectious diseases”.
+Since the 1st of January 2017, it is a mixed Institut Pasteur/CNRS Unit of Service and Research (USR2000 MSBio, Mass Spectrometry for Biology).
 The Unit includes a research group, dedicated to the development of structural proteomics (top-down proteomics, cross-linking combined to MS, native MS and HX MS) and a proteomics platform (bottom-up proteomics).
+The Unit is also part of the CITECH.

 Top-down proteomics is an emerging technology based on the analysis of intact proteins using very high-resolution mass spectrometry.
 It provides the highest molecular precision for analyzing primary structures and determining post-translational modifications by examining proteins in their intact state, leading to more straightforward and reliable results than the classical bottom-up approach based on protein enzymatic digestion.
 Top-down proteomics holds great promise in clinical research and in particular in clinical microbiology, a major research axis of the unit.